-By Board of Fisheries regulation on June 15 the summer subsistence salmon gillnet fishing schedule is in effect in the Nome Subdistrict.
+The summer subsistence salmon gillnet fishing schedule for the Nome Subdistrict went into effect.
 The marine waters east of Cape Nome will continue to be open 7 days a week.
 All Nome Subdistrict freshwater subsistence areas and the marine waters west of Cape Nome will be open to gillnet fishing for five days each week from 6 p.m.
 Wednesday until 6 p.m.
 Monday.
-Effective June 15, beach seining for salmon will be open in all subsistence areas of the Nome Subdistrict whenever subsistence gillnet fishing is open.
+Effective June 15, beach seining for salmon opened in all subsistence areas of the Nome Subdistrict whenever subsistence gillnet fishing is open.
 Unless closed by emergency order beach seining will remain open during gillnet fishing periods through August 15.
 Dip nets and cast nets can be also be used any time gillnet fishing is open.